antony-jr/QArchive/docs/QArchiveDiskExtractor.md

  Extractor.setArchive("Test.7z" , "MyArchives/Extracted");
 ```

-### void setArchive(QFile *archvie)
+### void setArchive(QIODevice *archvie)
 <p align="right"><b>[SLOT]</b></p>

-Sets the given QFile pointer as the archive stagged for extraction.
-This QFile will not
+Sets the given QIODevice pointer as the archive stagged for extraction.
+This QIODevice will not
 be deleted by the extractor and the user is responsible of deleting the given pointer.
-The given QFile has to be opened and readable in order for the extractor to work without
+The given QIODevice has to be opened and readable in order for the extractor to work without
 any errors.

 ```
  QFile *file("Archive.zip");
  file->open(QIODevice::ReadOnly):
  QArchive::DiskExtractor Extractor;
- Extractor.setArchive(file);
+ Extractor.setArchive(file); /* QFile is inherited from QIODevice */
  QObject::connect(&Extractor , &QArchive::DiskExtractor::finished,
  [&](){
     file->close();